Macrolepiota procera: Similar species

-Smaller but similar in appearance is the common shaggy parasol (Chlorophyllum rhacodes).
-Chlorophyllum rhacodes, and other species in Chlorophyllum section Rhacodium, lacks the aforementioned snakeskin pattern on the stipe, this can help make distinctions between M. procera and Chlorophyllum rhacodes.
-Its edibility is suspect as it causes mild sickness in some people, especially when eaten raw.
-One must learn to distinguish the two as their geographical ranges overlap.
+Smaller but similar in appearance is the common shaggy parasol (Chlorophyllum rhacodes), with an overlapping geographical range.
+Chlorophyllum rhacodes and other species in Chlorophyllum section Rhacodium lack the aforementioned snakeskin pattern on the stipe.

-Differences from the parasol mushroom include its smaller dimensions, pungent (fruity) and reddening flesh when cut, lack of patterns on its stipe, and very shaggy cap surface.

 Macrolepiota mastoidea, a European species, is yet another very large edible mushroom.
 Its dimensions are generally smaller than that of M. procera and the markings on its stipe less obvious.
 It is also much rarer.

 Species of Agaricus have brown spores and the gills of mature specimens are never white.

 There are a few poisonous species which can be mistaken for M. procera.